 When you need to undergo a DNA test for any reason, you might be curious how the process works.
-DNA testing is a science, and the method of doing the test requires a lab and specialized machinery.
-Take a look how the process works to understand more about DNA testing.
+DNA testing is a science.
+The method of performing the test requires a lab and specialized machinery.
+This article will help you to understand the process behind DNA testing.

-Collect DNA sample.
 This can be any bodily fluid or hair from a person, as they all carry DNA.
-The most common sample is a cheek swab, as it’s the least invasive option.
+The most common, and least invasive sample taken is a swab of the inside of your cheek.

-Lyse the cells.
-This is a process that breaks down the membranes of the cells, and can be done by adding an enzyme to a solution containing the DNA sample.
+This process will break down the membranes of the cells.
+Typically, performed by adding an enzyme to a solution containing the DNA sample.

-Separate the DNA.
-There are multiple ways to do this, but the most common is a process called electrophoresis.
+There are multiple ways to separate DNA.
+However, the most common is a process called electrophoresis.
 This method uses an electric field to sort molecules in a sample.
 The unique molecular structure of DNA forces it away from the rest of the sample.

-Copy the DNA samples for testing.
-A process called PCR can be used to generate copies of the DNA, which can then be tested for genetic markers.
+A process called PCR is used to generate copies of the DNA.
+These copies are then be tested for genetic markers.

-Test the DNA.
-This process involves finding the genetic markers in the DNA that identify relationship.
-There are thousands of known genetic markers, but a relationship DNA test reports on 16 to 21 specific genetic markers that prove genetic relationship.
+Testing is the finding of genetic markers in the DNA that identify relationship.
+There are thousands of known genetic markers, but a relationship DNA test reports on 16 to 21 specific genetic markers that can prove a genetic relationship.

-Match markers against other samples.
-These markers can be matched against an unknown DNA sample to show if the unknown is the same person as the DNA donor.
-In the case of a paternity DNA test, the potential father must match half of the child’s genetic markers—the other half come from the mother.
+Now that markers have been obtained, they can be matched against an unknown DNA sample.
+This will help to show if the unknown is the same person as the DNA donor.
+In the case of a paternity DNA test, the potential father must match half of the child’s genetic markers; the other half come from the mother.

-If you have any other questions about DNA testing, or need a DNA test for any reason, contact Endeavor DNA today.
+If you have any other questions about DNA testing, or need a DNA test for other reasons, contact Endeavor DNA today.
 We provide accurate results and discreet service.